Mike Zunino Player Props: Guardians vs. Mariners

 Mike Zunino At The Plate

-- Zunino is batting .250 with two doubles, a home run and four walks.
+- Zunino is hitting .227 with two doubles, a home run and four walks.

-- Zunino has picked up a hit in three games this season (50.0%), including one multi-hit game.
+- In three of seven games this season, Zunino has had at least one hit, including one game with multiple hits.

-- He has gone deep in one of six games, and in 4.2% of his plate appearances.
+- He has hit a long ball in one of seven games, and in 3.8% of his plate appearances.

-- Zunino has driven in a run in one game this season, and it was more than one in that game.
+- Zunino has an RBI in one game this season, and it was more than one in that game.

-- He has scored in three of six games (50.0%), including multiple runs twice.
+- He has scored in three of seven games (42.9%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.